- Christogenea Internet Radio

 The plummet is a leveling tool which represents the judgment of Yahweh, as it does in Isaiah chapter 18 where Yahweh had said: “17 Judgment also will I lay to the line, and righteousness to the plummet: and the hail shall sweep away the refuge of lies, and the waters shall overflow the hiding place.”
 So while in the near vision it is a tool necessary for building, so that Zerubbabel may complete the task he is given, in the transcendental fulfillment it represents the righteous judgement of Yahweh upon His people Israel.

 Where it asks “For who hath despised the day of small things?”, we seem to have a reference to those who would understand the present period of the punishment of the children of Israel, and esteem it as nothing in the overall plan of God.
-THIS FULFILLMENT 70-YEAR RUBBLE So the “day of small things” seems to be an allegory for the period of Israel’s chastisement, and those who trust in Yahweh shall patiently await the great things to come.
+This fulfillment, in the short term, was in the 70-year period of captivity in Babylon before the temple was rebuilt, which is the 70 years in which the city was prophesied to lie in rubble.
+So the “day of small things” seems to be an allegory for the period of Israel’s chastisement, and those who trust in Yahweh shall patiently await the great things to come.
 It is for this same reason Paul had said in 2 Corinthians chapter 4: “17 For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory”.

 The reference to “those seven” is a reference to the foundation stone of the House of God, which is Yahshua Christ Himself.
 He was the Branch of Zechariah chapter 3, and the Stone laid before Joshua the high priest, where it says: “9 For behold the stone that I have laid before Joshua; upon one stone shall be seven eyes: behold, I will engrave the graving thereof, saith the LORD of hosts, and I will remove the iniquity of that land in one day.”